Introduction back to top

 Now Therefore, I, [name of signatory], [head of state, head of government or minister of foreign affairs] of [Member], do hereby formally declare that the Government of [Member] accepts the Protocol Amending the TRIPS Agreement.

-In Witness Whereof, I [name and title including Member] have signed this Instrument of Acceptance on this [day] of [month] in the year [year].
+In Witness Whereof, I [name and title including Member] have signed this Instrument of Acceptance, at [place] on [day] of [month] in the year [year].

 [Signature, title and seal]